raziehkaviani/rdosr/README.md

 # Representative-Discriminative Open-set Recognition

-This is the implementation of the following paper accepted in ECCV 2020:
+This is the implementation of the following paper:

 R. Kaviani baghbaderani, Y. Qu.
 H. Qi, C. Stutts, [Representative-Discriminative Learning for Open-set Land Cover Classification of Satellite Imagery](https://arxiv.org/abs/2007.10891),  European Conference on Computer Vision (ECCV), 2020.